andy-sweet/napari-blob-detection/README.md

 This plugin consists of two widgets:

-1. Detects blobs on images
+1. Detects blobs on images (a.k.a. spot detection)
 2. Convert points layer to labels layer

 ----------------------------------